PureGrain/ProxmoxEmCP/README.md

 - API tokens are more secure than passwords
 - Use environment variables or Docker secrets for credentials
-- Never commit `.env` files to version control
+- Do not commit `.env` files to version control
 - Consider network isolation for production deployments
 - Use SSL verification in production environments